NamesMT/shash/README.md

 SHash supports any hashing algorithm, it is recommended to use SHA256 for the balance of security and performance,
 Do note that SHA256 is NOT SAFE for highly sensitive information like passwords, because it is relatively fast and easier for an attacker to crack your passwords in case of a full breach of all layers.

+Note: Hashing algorithm is not included in this package, you can use any hashing algorithm you want.

 ## Features
 - [x] TypeScript ready!